Johannes Janssen: Life

 After graduating from the Rektoratsschule in Xanten (today's Stiftsgymnasium), he was educated at the universities of Münster, Leuven, Bonn and Berlin.
-It was while he was at the University of Louvain that be resolved to make the study of history his principal work.
+It was while he was at the University of Louvain that he resolved to make the study of history his principal work.
 He became a teacher of history at the Gymnasium in Frankfurt-am-Main, a position he held up to the time of his death.
 Historian Ludwig von Pastor was one of his students.

 Janssen had long been interested in entering the priesthood, but the delicate state of his health postponed that for some time.
 He was ordained priest at Limburg in March 1860.
 Not satisfied with attending to the ordinary duties of the classroom, Janssen devoted his spare time to historical research, the results of which were embodied in many learned volumes.
 In 1864-65 he spent several months in Rome, where he consulted the archives of the Vatican on matters relating to the Thirty Years' War.